EstDavid/PirpleJavaScript/Project 3 - Classes/Readme.md

 When instantiating a new object belonging to the Elevator class, we need the following parameters:
 * `name` - Name of the elevator.
 It can be anything, a number, a string...
 What is important is that this name is unique within an ElevatorManager object
 * `lowestFloor` - This parameter must be an integer number stating the lowest floor that the elevator can reach
-* `highestFloor` - This parameter must be an interger number stating the highest floor that the elevator can reach
+* `highestFloor` - This parameter must be an integer number stating the highest floor that the elevator can reach
-* `currentFloor` - This parameter must be an interger number stating the floor at which the elevator is being installed
+* `currentFloor` - This parameter must be an integer number stating the floor at which the elevator is being installed

 Example of Elevator instantiation: